mpc-hc/mpc-hc.org/source/latest_posts.rst

 After 2 and a half months since the last stable build, we decided to release 1.6.5.

-This release has many bugfixes and some new features.
+This release has many bugfixes and a few new features.

 .. raw:: html